Which type of person do you want to be?

 When I previously wrote sacrifice the present for your future self, I really meant it.

 Rather than treat your future self well out of self-interest, consider it your social responsibility.
-You’re acting selflessly on behalf of your future self and the people who depend upon Future You’s well-being.
+You’re acting selflessly on behalf of your future self and the people who depend upon the well-being of Future You.

 Be Pen Pals